The warrior knows about the ‘waterfall effect’.

 No one knows the consequences of his own cruelty.

-That is why the warrior is careful in his use of the sword and only accepts an opponent who is worthy of him.
+That is why the warrior is careful in his use of the sword and only accepts an opponent who can fight with him.

 In moments of rage, he punches a rock and bruises his hand.